derekprovance/budgeting-toolkit-cli/README.md

 #### Certificate Configuration
 - `CLIENT_CERT_CA_PATH`: Path to your CA certificate file
-  - Required: Yes if server is protected by client credentials
+  - Required: Yes, if server is protected by client credentials
   - Format: Path relative to project root
   - Example: `../certs/ca.pem`
   - File type: `.pem`

 - `CLIENT_CERT_PATH`: Path to your client certificate file
-  - Required: Yes if server is protected by client credentials
+  - Required: Yes, if server is protected by client credentials
   - Format: Path relative to project root
   - Example: `../certs/client.p12`
   - File type: `.p12`

 - `CLIENT_CERT_PASSWORD`: Password for your client certificate
-  - Required: Yes if certificate is password-protected
+  - Required: Yes, if certificate is password-protected
   - Format: String
   - Security: Keep this secret!

 #### Claude AI Configuration
 - `ANTHROPIC_API_KEY`: Your Anthropic API key for Claude integration
-  - Required: Yes
+  - Required: Yes, if using AI features
   - How to obtain: From your Anthropic account dashboard
   - Format: String
   - Security: Keep this secret!